 It can have serious health implications including nausea and vomiting, stomach pain, and bleeding in the stomach.
-When the stomach bleeds due to trichophagia, this can also lead to anemia.
+When the stomach bleeds due to trichophagia, this can also lead to anaemia.

-- How often you pull your hair out
+- How often do you pull your hair out

 - Whether you have any noticeable hair loss